-3 Enter the name of an existing local tag in the Pen box.
+3. Enter the name of an existing local tag in the Pen box.
+You can enter a maximum of 49 characters.

-Note WindowViewer must be closed.
+Note: WindowViewer must be closed.
 Otherwise, the Pen boxes cannot be selected.

 If you double-click within the Pen box, the Select Tag dialog box appears with a list of tags assigned the Log Data option for the application.
 You can assign a tag to the pen by selecting it from the Select Tag dialog box.